weaversa/cryptol-course/INSTALL.md

-However, if you would like to take the course locally (which involves installing software on your computer), you may follow the instructions that follow.
+However, if you would like to take the course locally (which involves installing software on your computer), you may follow the instructions below.
 If you decide to try the Gitpod route, it may still be a good idea to read through [the instructions near the end that demonstrate, briefly, how to run Cryptol](INSTALL.md#running-from-a-direct-install).

 # Acquiring the Cryptol course material